-In terms of publicity, April brought not only showers, but a flood of PR disasters, including the now famous United airlines passenger removal disaster and the lesser followed American Airline’s employee scuffle.
+Yes, it may be true that ‘sweet April showers do spring May flowers, but in terms of publicity, April brought not only showers, but a flood of PR disasters, including the now-famous United airlines passenger removal disaster and the lesser followed American Airline’s employee scuffle.
 I cringe when I see organizations suffering publicly at their own hands, but it also provides great opportunities to chat with businesses about strategic communications and where they can apply resources to avoid similar PR disasters, or at a minimum, professionally handle a crisis when it comes up.

 I love what the Star Tribune: United Airline’s fallout is good PR had to say about United’s publicity issues: